decentralized-identity/org/work-item-lifecycle.md

 profile is adequately descriptive and non-normative to constitute an IPR-safe donation before it goes to the Technical Steering Committee for DIF ratification.

+### Registry

+In some cases, an ongoing work item can created that collects inputs from outside DIF, such as a directory or registry of links to downstream projects or governance authorities.
+To minimize reputational risk or market confusion that could occur from such open-ended registries bearing an implicit DIF seal of approval, registry work items should be approved by working group chairs (and at discretion of same, the DIF steering committee) before being opened up to outside PRs.
+Once approved, editors (i.e. code owners) of a given registry are encouraged to merge PRs and grow their registry indefinitely within guidance at time of approval, but to reach out to working group chairs in case of uncertainty about incoming registrations and, of course, to ensure continuity of maintenance.
+See the registry template [here](https://github.com/decentralized-identity/template-for-registry-workitems/blob/main/single-file-test/spec.md)